-Generic Name: LORAZEPAM - INJECTION Pronounced: (lor-AZ-e-pam) Ativan Inj Uses
+Generic Name: LORAZEPAM - ORAL Pronounced: (lor-AYE-zeh-pam) Ativan Oral Uses

-This medication is used to treat serious seizures that do
+This medication is used to treat anxiety.
+Lorazepam

-muscle by a health care professional.
-The dosage is based on your medical
+directed by your doctor.
+The dosage is based on your medical condition and

 This medication may cause withdrawal reactions, especially

-if it has been used regularly for a long time or in high doses.
-Withdrawal
+if it has been used regularly for a long time or in high doses (more than 1-4

 You should knowAnswers to your question are meant to provide general health information but should not replace medical advice you receive from a doctor.
 No answers should be viewed as a diagnosis or recommended treatment for a condition.
 Content posted by community members does not necessarily reflect the views of Remedy Health Media, which also reserves the right to remove material deemed inappropriate.